Here we go again

 a pile of colorful buttons sitting next to each other

 My relationship with weight, diet, and physical activity hasn't been a battle, but a yo-yo, swinging up and down between motivated action and crippling lethargy.
-The idea of 'yo-yo dieting' comes to mind, but for me this cycle has more pervasive and applicable to the other vectors of my health outside of diet alone.
+For me, this yo-yo cycle is more pervasive and is applicable to the other vectors of my health outside of diet alone.
 'Curb' brought this phenomena to my attention, and it has stuck with me.

-All things considered, I think this is fairly normal, and most people find themselves with a similar relationship to their health, so I don't beat myself up about it too much.
+I think this is fairly normal so I don't beat myself up about it too much.

 However, I have recently noticed that some of my frequently used belt loops have been put on hold while their one-notch-looser counterparts have stepped in to do the heavy lifting.
 My energy levels are low, and the winter temperatures make it challenging to get up and motivated.
 Since Taylor and I's wedding in June, I have been eating indiscriminately and putting physical activity on the back burner - I'm starting to feel the consequences.